Baby, It’s Gray Outside: Coping with Seasonal Affective Disorder (SAD)

 When the leaves surrender their homes and the trees become stark and bare as skeletons, we sense the coming apathy.
 When the whole world seems poised for an epic stillness… that’s when the predictable sluggishness of winter hits us hard.

-On those mornings when the darkness of night gives way to yet another gray day, lots of us struggle to get motivated to do anything more active than to than pull those covers back over our heads and pretend that we’re bears.
+On those mornings when the darkness of night gives way to yet another gray day, lots of us struggle to get motivated to do anything more active than to pull those covers back over our heads and pretend that we’re bears.
 “Can’t we just sleep through this bleak weather?” or, “Wouldn’t it be awesome to wake up after a refreshing 3,000 hour nap and breathe in the sweet smell of blooming wildflowers?” we contemplate.

 Why do we have to deal with the gray stuff year in and year out?
 I can’t answer that question.
 We didn’t evolve to hibernate, as much as we might wish that we could when the days get shorter and the light gets darker and it feels as if there’s little to motivate us.